Determining Proper Call Center Staffing Requirements is Key to Success

 - The organization’s desire to provide good service

-Number of Staff Required: From the above criteria, hour-by-hour staffing levels can be established using industry standard blocking theories, such as Erlang.
+From the above criteria, hour-by-hour staffing requirements can be established using industry standard blocking theories, such as Erlang.
 These are the same standards used by virtually all modem call centers (see “Call Center Requirement” chart):

 |Sample Call Center Requirement|